geo-ant/box-decryptor/Readme.md

 # Box Cryptor File Decryptor
 This is a fork of the original boxcryptor single file descriptor repo with some major usability improvements and a bit of future proofing.
+It may be helpful to some that cannot get the original boxcryptor executables to work but I take absolutely no responsibility if it utterly destroys your files, see the section on warning and licensing.

 ## Context
 [Boxcryptor](https://www.boxcryptor.com/en/) was bought by dropbox and it seems their boxcryptor service is slowly dying.
 Unfortunately the boxcryptor portable apps that I tried (for Linux and Mac) did not help me as much to decrypt my files because they would constantly give errors when downloading files from my dropbox.
-That gave me a burst of panic because as of now I have tons of boxcryptr encrypted files (`*.bc`) which might become useless in future.
+That gave me a burst of panic because as of now I have tons of boxcryptor encrypted files (`*.bc`) which might become useless in future.
 That's a problem.

 There's an [off-migration guide](https://support.boxcryptor.com/en/help/faq-and-troubleshooting/portable/) but it works pretty badly with the portable version of boxcryptor which I need because I am on linux.
-I'll try the other versions again but none of that is confidence inspiring.
+I'll try the other versions again but none of that is inspiring a lot of confidence.
 What if I am stuck with a dropbox full of encrypted files and boxcryptor is out of business?

 ## Solution

 Luckily someone at that company foresaw that problem and open sourced a repository which produces an executable that can decrypt single files.
 For that to work we need: